biomedical-cybernetics/pypsis/README.md

 positives = np.array(['group1'])

 """
+Base approach for projecting the points.

+Available options are:
+- centroid [default]
+- lda
+"""
+projection_type = 'centroid'

+"""
 Base approach for defining the groups' centroids.
+NOTE: Only applicable if projection_type is centroid, ignored otherwise.

 Available options are:
 - mean